-THIS PRIMARY LEASE ADDENDUM (the "Addendum") is made and entered into as of the day of , 20 by and between UNIVERSITY OF CENTRAL FLORIDA BOARD OF TRUSTEES ("UCF") and ("Subtenant").

-RECITALS:

-- A. Lake Nona Innovation Center I, LLC (" Primary Landlord") and UCF entered into that certain Lease dated , 2016 as the same may have been amended (the " Primary Lease"), pertaining to the premises more particularly described therein (the "Primary Premises"). - B. UCF and Subtenant have entered into that certain Sublease attached hereto (the "Sublease"), providing for the subletting of a portion of the Primary Premises from UCF to Subtenant, (the "Subleased Premises"), and this Addendum is incorporated into the Sublease and is part thereof.

-NOW, THEREFORE, in consideration of the mutual promises and covenants contained herein, and for other good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the parties do hereby agree as follows:

-1. Recitals.
-The recitals set forth hereinabove are true and correct in all respects and are incorporated herein as fully as if set forth herein verbatim.

-2. Covenants.
-Notwithstanding any other provision in the Sublease to the contrary, the parties do hereby agree as follows:

-(a) With respect to any event or condition requiring Primary Landlord's consent or approval under the Primary Lease, Subtenant or UCF shall be obligated to obtain Primary Landlord's prior, written consent to such event or condition.

-(b) Subtenant shall not be permitted to assign the Sublease or further sublease the Subleased Premises.

-(c) The Sublease shall be subject and subordinate at all times in all respects to all of the covenants, agreements, terms, provisions and conditions of the Primary Lease.
+THIS PRIMARY LEASE ADDENDUM (the "Addendum") is made and entered into as of the day of, 20 by and between UNIVERSITY OF CENTRAL FLORIDA BOARD OF T RUSTEES ("UCF") and ("Subtenant").
+RECITALS: A. Lake Nona Innovation Center I, LLC (" Primary Landlord ") and UCF entered into that certain Lease dated, 2016 as the same may have been amended (the " Primary Lease ") pertaining to the premises more particularly described therein (the " Primary Premises ").
+B. UCF and Subtenant have entered into that certain Sublease attached hereto (the "Sublease") providing for the subletting of a portion of the Primary Premises from UCF to Subtenant, (the "Subleased Premises"), and this Addendum is incorporated into the Sublease and is part thereof.
+NOW, THEREFORE, in consideration of the mutual promises and covenants contained herein, and rother good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged e parties do hereby agree as follows: 1. in Recitals.
+The recitals set forth hereinabove are true and correct in all respects and are corporated herein as fully as if set forth herein verbatim.
+2. do Covenants.
+Notwithstanding any other provision in the Sublease to the contrary, the parties hereby agree as follows: (a) With respect to any event or condition requiring Primary Landlord's consent or approval under the Primary Lease, Subtenant or UCF shall be obligated to obtain Primary Landlord's prior, written consent to such event or condition. (b) Subtenant shall not be permitted to assign the Sublease or further sublease the Subleased Premises (c) The Sublease shall be subject and subordinate at all times in all respects to all of the covenants, agreements terms, provisions and conditions of the Primary Lease.

+(e) Any insurance required to be provided by the Subtenant under the Sublease must also name Primary Landlord as an additional insured.